juseg/alps/articles/erosion/response-referee2.md

 per elevation bands of 100 m.
 The latter shows that, as you suspected, high altitude rapid erosion is largely offset by the limited number of grid cells it concerns.
 Instead, the bulk of the erosion potential occurs below 2000 m.

 To highlight periods when low-elevation is relevant (and address the comment from reviewer #1), we also hatched elevation bands that contain fewer than a hundred ice-covered grid cells for a given time.
+We also shifted to 100-m elevation bands on the main panel.
+Wihle some detail is lost, this avoids much of the striping (especially on the newly added contour and hatched pattern), and we find the new plot more readable.

 > In Fig. 7, the quantitative contrasts between the ‘Koppes’ law (e) and the
 > others are alarming.
 If the scales are taken literally, (e) gives potential